-Juicing is one of the best ways to include more fruits and veggies in your diet the easy way!
+Juicing is one of the best ways to include more fruits and veggies in your diet plan the easy way!
 It’s always easier to drink a cup of green juice than it is to eat a heaping plate of your least favorite veggies.
 For people who want to increase their raw food consumption, juicers can be a godsend.
 After all, you can turn pretty much any veggie into a delicious cup of fresh juice.

 Types of Juicers to Consider

 There are two types of juicers to choose from:

 Centrifugal juicers spin at very high speeds, shredding the fruit and squeezing the juice through a wire mesh.